+PROVENGE (sipuleucel-T) is an autologous cellular immunotherapy available as a suspension for intravenous infusion.
 PROVENGE consists of autologous peripheral blood mononuclear cells, including antigen presenting cells (APCs), that have been activated during a defined culture period with a recombinant human protein, PAP-GM-CSF, consisting of prostatic acid phosphatase (PAP), an antigen expressed in prostate cancer tissue, linked to granulocyte-macrophage colony-stimulating factor (GM-CSF), an immune cell activator.
-The patient's peripheral blood mononuclear cells are obtained via a standard leukapheresis procedure approximately 3 days prior to the infusion date.
-Due to the autologous nature of PROVENGE, it is important that the patient and physician adhere to the personalized leukapheresis and infusion schedules.
+Each dose of PROVENGE contains a minimum of 50 million autologous CD54+ cells activated with PAP-GM-CSF, suspended in 250 mL of Lactated Ringer's Injection, USP.

 The active components of PROVENGE are autologous APCs and PAP-GM-CSF.
 During culture, the recombinant antigen can bind to and be processed by APCs into smaller protein fragments.
 The recombinant antigen is designed to target APCs, and may help direct the immune response to PAP.
 Minimal residual levels of the intact PAP-GM-CSF are detectable in the final PROVENGE product.